 Halleck Vineyard Not Your Mother’s Dry White Zinfandel

 Ross was not particularly a lover of Rosé made in the United States, but his Inner Circle members wanted a summerish wine, Rosé.
 When he discovered the Rosé of Provence, he decided to create a wine that both he and his club members would like.
 Halleck’s Rosé is unique for the aspirations of being a French Rosé, although it is created using the non-traditional grape, Zinfandel.

 This Rosé, vintage 2019, is fully fermented from Zinfandel grapes.
 I found a dry Rosé with floral notes.
-On the palate, the wine displays hints of strawberry, Cherry, and apricots.
+The wine displays hints of strawberry, Cherry, and apricots on the palate.

 Halleck Vineyards Pinot Noir

-Both Pinot Noirs reviewed age for ten months with on racking at five months during blending in 30% New, 30% one-year-old, and 40% older French oak.
+Both Pinot Noirs reviewed aged for ten months with racking at five months during blending in 30% New, 30% one-year-old, and 40% older French oak.

 2017 Three Sons Cuvee Pinot Noir: Considered Halleck’s entry-level, flagship Pinot Noir, the wine pays tribute to Ross and Jennifer’s three sons, Connor, Adam, and Quinn.
 The wine is a perfect example of a Russian River Pinot Noir.
 The wine exhibits flavors of dark cherry accented with clove, cinnamon, and light black pepper.

 2017 Hillside Cuvee Pinot Noir: This wine is Halleck’s Sonoma Coast blend and the counterpart to the Three Sons Cuvee.
 The wine displays a more earthy and serious expression because of its complexity.
 Exhibiting redder fruit, this wine brings forth flavors of cranberry accented by spicy notes of white pepper.